-A data-driven approach to managing your Airbnb business can help you pinpoint where the problem areas are in your short-term rental strategy and how to fix them.
+A data-driven approach, plus a dynamic pricing tool, is key to managing your vacation rental business.
+This will help you pinpoint where the problem areas are in your short-term rental strategy and how to fix them.
 If you’re looking to improve your listing on Airbnb to get booked more often and to show up higher in search results, check out our list of the most effective Airbnb data and analytics to track.

 Occupancy rates are simply the number of booked nights in a time period divided by the available number of nights (Occupancy rate = booked nights / nights available).
 This stat tells you how often your property is being booked, which is vital to track the performance of your listing.